inca/cx-site/src/main/webapp/pages/web.md

 Anything you place in `flash` helper will be exposed until the first lookup and then cleared out.
 This is a great way of dealing with notices and alerts which only need to be shown once.

+### Messages   {#messages}

+A helper for messages is placed into `CircumflexContext` on every request.
+It helps you deal with internationalization in your project.
+Simply place the `Messages.properties` file into your classpath and put some messages in there:

+    lang:no-highlight
+    # Messages.properties
+    hello=Hello!
+    goodbye=Goodbye!

+You may then override this messages in locale-specific files:

+    lang:no-highlight
+    # Messages_pt.properties
+    hello=Holá!
+    goodbye=Adeus!

+Then you can access your localized messages in your routers:

+    lang:scala
+    msg("hello")    // "Holá!" for português, "Hello!" for others

+Or in your views:

+    lang:no-highlight
+    [#ftl]
+    ${msg['hello']}

+Pattern matching and `getOrElse` are also available:

+    lang:scala
+    msg.get("hello") match {
+      case Some(m) => ...
+      case _ => ...
+    }
+    msg.getOrElse("hello", "Generic hello for unknown race!")

+You can also interpolate one or more parameters of your message.
+Specify the parameters in curly braces:

+    lang:no-highlight
+    # Messages.properties
+    parameterizedHello=Hello, {name}!

+And then pass the pairs (`String -> String`) with corresponding parameters into `apply` or `get` methods:

+    lang:scala
+    get("/hello/:name") = msg("parameterizedHello", "name" -> uri("name"))

 ## Advanced concepts   {#advanced}

 This topic reveals some nitty-gritty details about [Circumflex Web Framework](#web).